 Georgetown – Howard Universities Center for Clinical and Translational Science (GHUCCTS) TL1 Training Program in Translational Biomedical Science (TBS)

-The NIH funded Interdisciplinary Program in Neuroscience (IPN) training grant at Georgetown University provides trainees, who are pursuing their Ph.D. in Neuroscience, with broad-based interdisciplinary training relevant to understanding a variety of diseases and disorders of the nervous system.
-Through didactic coursework, laboratory research, and career development training, the students supported through this training mechanism are prepared to make important contributions toward preventing and curing a spectrum of neurological and psychiatric disorders, such as autism, epilepsy, schizophrenia, dementias, communicative disorders, and addiction.
-Trainees participate in a seminar series, national professional meetings, journal clubs, intensive laboratory research, and training in several essential professional skills (writing and reviewing manuscripts, grantsmanship, mentorship, teaching, conflict resolution, career choices, oral presentations.)
+The NIH-funded Interdisciplinary Program in Neuroscience (IPN) training grant at Georgetown University provides trainees who are pursuing their Ph.D. in Neuroscience with broad-based interdisciplinary training relevant to understanding a variety of diseases and disorders of the nervous system.
+Through didactic coursework, laboratory research and career development training, the students supported through this training mechanism are prepared to make important contributions toward preventing and curing a spectrum of neurological and psychiatric disorders, such as autism, epilepsy, schizophrenia, dementias, communicative disorders and addiction.
+Trainees participate in a seminar series, national professional meetings, journal clubs, intensive laboratory research, and training in several essential professional skills, such as writing and reviewing manuscripts, grantsmanship, mentorship, teaching, conflict resolution, career choices and oral presentations.

 The Training Program in Neural Injury and Plasticity (NIP) grew from the Center for Neural Injury and Recovery (CNIR) and represents a unique and highly collaborative endeavor at Georgetown University (GU).
 Since its inception in 2001, the NIP Training Program has provided support for many predoctoral students during their thesis period and postdoctoral trainees.
 Our predoctoral students are enrolled in the Interdisciplinary Program in Neuroscience (IPN) at Georgetown University and represent a highly competitive group of applicants.

 The objective of the predoctoral Training Program in NeuroHIV (TPNH) at Georgetown University is to train young neuroscientists to investigate the molecular and cellular mechanisms whereby HIV infection leads to the neurodegenerative processes.
 This TPNH is built on the existing strengths of both the Interdisciplinary Program in Neuroscience (IPN) and the basic and clinical research on HIV at Georgetown University.
-Participating faculty provide expertise in Neurodegeneration, Immunology, Neuroinflammation, neuropharmacology and Infectious diseases.
-This interdisciplinary approach is obtained thanks to participating faculty from different disciplines/departments.
-Our faculty are heavily involved in pre-doctoral training and have an history of mentorship.
+Participating faculty provide expertise in neurodegeneration, immunology, neuroinflammation, neuropharmacology and infectious diseases.
+This interdisciplinary approach is provided by participating faculty from different disciplines/departments.
+Our faculty are heavily involved in predoctoral training and have a history of mentorship.